JPatrickDev/BBC-Sport-API/README.md

 BBC-Sport-API
 =============
+(Please note this project is NOT designed for commercial use.
+Please see https://github.com/JPatrickDev/BBC-Sport-API/issues/1 for more information)

 A java interface for the BBC Sport football scores.
 Currently being re-written as the original version was from 2013.